dilijev/git-feature-history/README.md

 files involved in a given feature.
 This includes commits that were part of changes unrelated to the feature.
-The feature can be identified by a list of commits, which can be created manually or generated using commands like `git log --grep` for feature keywords in commit messages.
+The feature can be identified by a list of commits, which can be created manually or generated using commands like `git log --grep "feature keyword"` looking for feature keywords in commit messages.

 This can be useful for identifying commits that might have affected the feature as a side effect.